 When exporting an Actor, the Actor's remarks are copied to the description of the new Actor type.

-Click in the right corner of the Actor to open the Actor's context menu and select Description to view the description of the Actor type.
+Click in the top-right corner of the Actor to open the Actor's context menu and select Description to view the description of the Actor type.
 The Description window is displayed in a read-only mode.

 To add your own remark to an Actor, select Remark in the Actor's context menu.